 Is all menstrual pain (Dysmenorrhea) caused by "cold uterus"?
 What exactly is "cold uterus"(“宫寒Gong Han”)?

-It is not.
 Traditional Chinese Medicine generally divides diseases into different syndrome types, some are with deficiency/with excess, some are cold/heat.
 For "Dysmenorrhea", the syndrome types are to be first identified.
 When the qi and blood are weak, the liver and kidneys functions are depleted, and the essence and blood are weak, the uterine is not properly nourished by qi and blood, therefore leading to pain.
-When the daily routine is not in proper manner, or emotion in distress, or due to other external reasons, the uterine qi and blood do not flow smoothly, therefore leading to pain.
+When the daily routine is not in a proper manner, or emotion in distress, or due to other external reasons, the uterine qi and blood do not flow smoothly, therefore leading to pain.

 |Dysmenorrhea Type||Cold in nature||Hot in nature||Neither Cold nor hot/

 |Deficiency syndrome||Yang deficiency with inner cold (inner cold)||Liver and kidney functions depleted||Weak Qi and Blood|

-|Excesss syndrome||Stagnation of cold and dampness (external cold)||Damp heat and stasis||Stagnant Qi and Blood|
+|Excess syndrome||Stagnation of cold and dampness (external cold)||Damp heat and stasis||Stagnant Qi and Blood|

 In Singapore, patients with dysmenorrhea due to "cold uterus" are quite common, but there are also patients with other causes/syndrome types.